Mavengence/Machine_Learning_in_the_Industry_4.0_Seminar_SS2020.FAU/README.md

 ## License

 This project was done during my Seminar Machine Learning in the Industry 4.0 from the Machine Learning and Data Analytics Lab at the Friedrich Alexander University in Erlangen-Nürnberg.
+Some parts of the code are under the licence of www.udacity.com.
+Those parts can mostly be found in the scripts section.

 ## Acknowledgments